July 18, 2023

 Some specific examples Voria highlights are the Community platform, serving over 650 global members to keep them up-to-date on WIC activities.
 She also mentions the Foundations for Progress webinar, which celebrates the progress being made in the industry, and also provides the results of a recent construction retention survey that uncovers why women and people of color leave construction.

 One of the biggest challenges faced by women in the industry is the underrepresentation of their roles, both on and off the jobsite.
 Procore aims to challenge these stereotypes by promoting diverse representation in construction careers, starting from childhood.
 Recognizing the need for construction to be a more appealing career choice for girls, they work towards reshaping education and cultural narratives to inspire young women to pursue construction-related fields.
+In a recent Procore-commissioned survey, How We Build Now – Technology and industry trends shaping Canadian construction in 2023, thirty-four per cent of construction leaders surveyed agreed that young students need to be exposed to role models (including women and minorities) and technology and tools being used in today’s job sites.

 “Women have made significant strides in construction since the “boys’ club” days of the past, making their mark in the industry and smashing gender stereotypes along the way.
 But there’s still much work to be done when it comes to retention and representation in leadership roles,” says Voria.